+The MS4 Operator is within the City of Sugar Land's City Limits.
+The City's drainage operations overlap with the MS4s drainage operations.
+To avoid duplication of efforts relative to the permit, the City and the MS4 have entered into an inter-local contract and will seek to renew this agreement by the end of year 2 of this permit term.
+The terms of this contract allow the MS4 to use the educational and public outreach programs that have been developed by the City.
 The public education and involvement program will continue to be used to inform the public about the impacts that pollution in stormwater run-off can have on water quality, hazards associated with illegal/illicit discharges and improper disposal of waste, and ways to minimize the impact on stormwater quality.
 This educational effort will continue to recommend methods to the MS4 Operator customers as to how they can identify and reduce pollution/illicit discharges.
 When available, this program will convey participation opportunities for MS4 Operator's customers.
 Educational material will continue to address lawn maintenance, household hazardous waste, commercial stormwater impacts, and other sources of pollution.
 This education effort will continue to recommend methods to the MS4 Operator customers as to how they can identify and reduce pollution/illicit discharges.
-Material will be on CleanBayous.org for public viewing.
+Material will be posted on at least one of these websites for public viewing.
 The clear, specific, and measurable goals for this activity are outlined in the tables below.

-• Year 1: Ensure the MS4 Operator's most recently approved annual report is available on the website.
+• Year 1: Ensure the MS4 Operator's most recently approved annual report is available on at least one website.
 The new SWMP and Stormwater Guidance Manual (GM) will also be uploaded if approved in year 1.

-BMP/Activity Quantifiable Target/Objective Deadline Upload annual report, new SWMP & GM The website is updated annually Dec.
+BMP/Activity Quantifiable Target/Objective Deadline Upload annual report, new SWMP & GM Website(s) updated annually Dec.
 31, 2019